COMP122/pythagorean.mips/assignment.md

       ```
       # launch a terminal
       # navigate to the correct folder
-      mars pythagorean.s                  # assembly and execute the pythegorean.s project
+      mars pythagorean.s                  # assembly and execute the pythagorean.s project
       ```